Vanity press: Vanity publishing in other media

 The vanity press model exists for other media such as videos, music and photography.
 A notable example is ARK Music Factory, which, for a fee, produced and released Rebecca Black's 2011 viral video "Friday".

 Vanity academic journals also exist, often called predatory journals, which publish with little or no editorial oversight, although they may claim to be peer reviewed.
 One such predatory journal, the International Journal of Advanced Computer Technology, accepted for publication a paper called Get me off Your Fucking Mailing List consisting of the sentence "Get me off your fucking mailing list." repeated many times.

 Vanity photography magazines often have little or no physical circulation, relying instead on the submitting photographers buying the magazine after publication.
 Some also charge a submission fee.
 Magazines such as Lucy's, Jute, and Pump – all managed by parent publisher Kavyar – often accept photograph submissions for free, or for a minimal fee to be featured on a magazine cover.

 History

+The Abbey Press of New York (1899–1903), founded by Charles Frederick Rideal was an American vanity publisher.
+A suspicious fire on 7 February 1903 destroyed the company and its business records.

-The term vanity press appeared in mainstream U.S. publications as early as 1941.
-In that year, C. M. Flumiani was sentenced to 18 months in a US prison for mail fraud, arising from his scheme that promised book promotion (a line in a catalog), expert editing (they accepted all books), and acting as agent bringing books to his own publishing houses.
+The term vanity press appeared in mainstream American publications at least as early as 1938.
+In 1941, C. M. Flumiani was sentenced to 18 months in a US prison for mail fraud, arising from his scheme that promised book promotion (a line in a catalog), expert editing (they accepted all books), and acting as agent bringing books to his own publishing houses.

 By 1956, the three leading American vanity presses (Vantage Press, Exposition Press, and Pageant Press) were each publishing more than 100 titles per year.

 Ernest Vincent Wright, author of the 1939 novel Gadsby, written entirely in lipogram, was unable to find a publisher for his work and ultimately chose to publish it through a vanity press.